-With the previous preparations, we are in a position to present the wave function cloning algorithm in the FPT statistics.
-In this case, the algorithm turns out to be slightly more complex.
-The core reason is that, in FPT statistics, the roles of time and the counting variable are interchanged, and unlike the time, the change in the counting variable is stochastic.
+We can now present the wave function cloning algorithm in the FPT statistics.
+In this case, the algorithm is slightly more complex.
+The main reason is that, in FPT statistics, the roles of time and the counting variable are interchanged, and unlike time, the change in the counting variable is stochastic.